FS > M.A.Y.B.E.

 If you’re feeling productivity exhaustion, I hope the tips above help you.
 The process of overcoming it may not happen overnight, but it’s worth your time and energy.

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Eioffest."
-I think this is related to strange outcomes.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Serskerp."
+Which I believe is a term used when speaking about trial versions of poorly made software.

 ·